everlasterVR/everlastervr.github.io/_vam_plugins/naturalis_v1_1/directional_force_morphing/content.md

-Directional force morphing is a critical part of the plugin, but the configuration options are basic in v1.0.
+Directional force morphing is a critical part of the plugin.
 It's mostly an automated system which determines which morphs get applied and how (strength, curvature, limits etc.) based on breast/glute size and softness.

 When soft physics is enabled, morphs get applied when the soft physics mesh deforms.
 Therefore, reducing the amount of morphing can make the mesh lose volume when there's collision pushing the soft joints.
 With soft physics disabled, this is less of an issue (mostly because the quality of collision physics in general is poor without soft physics).